dsouzarc/PHSLabDaysAndroid/README.md

 Written by Ryan D'souza

-Android application that gets everyone's phone number and information from a Google Drive Sheet that contains the results of a Google Form, and sends those people the appropriate messages.
+Princeton High School (Princeton, NJ) Lab Days Android Application

+Sends notifications to students on their lab days.

+Android application accesses a Google Sheets document that contains a list of all the students, their phone numbers, the days they have lab, and their lab period.

+The application then sends text messages to those students who have lab.